-Developing leaders for life
+Developing leaders for life: 2020 alumni survey

-City Year alumni, now 32,000 members strong, are taking on leadership roles in schools and communities, making significant contributions as professionals and collaborators who can mobilize diverse groups to tackle complex challenges across a range of fields.
-City Year alumni report being better prepared to work effectively with individuals from diverse backgrounds and demonstrate increased civic engagement, including voting, volunteerism and other community involvement.
+- City Year alumni report being better prepared to work effectively with individuals from diverse backgrounds and demonstrate increased civic engagement, including voting, volunteerism and other community involvement.

 Thousands of City Year AmeriCorps alumni are contributing to a more diverse, prepared and committed talent pool for teaching positions and the education sector overall.